 Program Management and Implementer Interview

-The evaluation team will interview the program manager about program marketing and processes to better understand the goals of the program, implementation, and perceived effectiveness.
+The evaluation team will interview the program manager about the goals of the program, implementation, and perceived effectiveness as relevant to the impact evaluation.
 The program implementer interview will focus on details of program implementation.
 Both interviews will focus on changes made in CY2020 in comparison to the prior program year.
 This will be done so we can perform the evaluation with a solid understanding of the program.

 Evaluation Schedule